Will-Stahl/distributed_systems_projects/Project_3/README.md

 javac -cp ./../lib/junit-4.13.2.jar:.
 RunTests.java
 java -cp ./../lib/junit-4.13.2.jar:./../lib/hamcrest-core-1.3.jar:.
 RunTests
 ````
+Notes:
-Note that the tests manipulate the `files` directory, so anything done in the command line interface may be changed.
-It is also assumed that files with names corresponding to their respective directories are always present, so do not delete them.
+* Note that the tests manipulate the `files` directory, so anything done in the command line interface may be changed.
+* It is assumed that files with names corresponding to their respective directories are always present, so do not delete them.
+* An oddity we noted on the CSE lab machines was that tests seemed fail when run for the first time after compilation, but subsequent attempts tended to yeild successful tests.
+Due to process scheduling, the tests don't necessarily run in a deterministic way.
+* Tests will take over a minute to complete due to simulated download latency and process scheduling.